itudoben/kafka_pc_vital_info/README.md

 # Forewords
-This project is at this moment a WORK IN PROGRESS v0.0.1.
-As the project goes, progress is shared via Git commits.
+This project is a work in progress shared via Github.

 I used technology documentations, blogs, articles, stashoverflow, google, etc.
 I will make sure to give proper credits to the authors in the [references](#references) section.

 If I unintentionally missed anyone or made a mistake, please let me know through the [Github issues](https://github.com/itudoben/kafka_pc_vital_info/issues) and I will correct it asap.

 # Introduction
-The goal of this project is to provide:
+The goal of this project is to provide a simple framework for building a distributed streaming processing solution based on Docker, Kubernetes, Hive and Kafka.

- - an installation only on macOS for the time being.
+The requirements are:
- - a working template for setting up ZooKeeper and Kafka with multiples nodes using Docker and Kubernetes.
+ - a template for setting up ZooKeeper and Kafka with multiples nodes using Docker and Kubernetes.
  - consumer to process incoming data and store the results in Hive.
- - one command/script to set this all up.
+ - one command/script to set this all up for macOS.

-# TODO
+# Future Improvements
  - processing of selected Kafka Streams with a Machine Learning model for classification or prediction.
  - available for *nix platforms.

 # Requirements
 - A Personal Computer running macOS version 10.13.6.
 - Docker Desktop for macOS version 2.0.0.0-mac81 (29211).
+- Minikube and kubernetes installed.
+- Maven 3.6 and Java 8.
+- an IDE like IntelliJ IDEA, etc.

+# Technologies for Vital Info Collection
 For getting vital information i.e. cpu, disk, etc, we used Ruby [iStats](https://rubygems.org/gems/iStats/versions/1.2.0).
 After installing the Gem, here is how to get the CPU temperature in Celsius.